Hugo Celmiņš: Second term

 The second cabinet of Hugo Celmiņš was drawn up immediately after the third Saeima elections.
 The government commenced its activities on 1 December 1928.

 In the floods of 1928, 42% of all arable land in Latvia had suffered.
 Bad harvest had a negative impact on the overall economic situation in the country.
 The number of unemployed people increased and the number of livestock decreased significantly.
 To overcome the economic crisis, the government of Hugo Celmiņš offered to cut government budget spending, providing income through loans rather than raising taxes.
 One of the government's goals was to increase agricultural productivity and profitability.
 Farmers received special subsidies from the state budget, and the state ensured that prices for agricultural products were increased artificial domestically.
 To overcome the agricultural crisis cheap loans and different benefits for farms were accepted too.
 In internal policy, the government committed itself to ensure peace and order within the country and strict guarding of Latvia's borders.
 The emphasis was also placed on the establishment of a well-trained and patriotic army.
 Foreign policy, like in his first term, was aimed to develop closer cooperation between the Baltic states and to play an active role in the League of Nations.

 After the loss of the post of Prime Minister, Hugo Celmiņš was elected the Head of the City of Riga on 23 April 1931.
-At that time, several important objects were built in Riga - the Freedom Monument, the Brothers' Cemetery, Raiņa graves.
+At that time, several important objects were built in Riga - the Freedom Monument, the Brothers' Cemetery, Rainis Cemetery.